ahmadalasiri/InterviewPrep/interviews/Tyk/hr-interview-top10.md

 **6. Tell me about a time you made a significant impact in the workplace.**

 At Feedbq.io, I implemented a Redis caching layer with TTL strategies and cache invalidation that reduced API response times by 60%, from 800ms to 320ms.
 This had a direct impact on user experience and system performance.
-I also optimized database queries at TIXAE.AI, reducing average page load time by 50%, which significantly improved user experience.
 These optimizations weren't just technical improvements—they directly translated to better user satisfaction and system scalability.

 **7. What are your career goals for the next 2-3 years?**